UIUC-iSchool-DataViz/spring2019online/week10/lecture10.md

 notes:
 A story needs setup, conflict, and resolution.
 One thing many novice storytellers forget is to have a resolution or ending.
 You need to wrap it up in a neat package!

+aside - "denouement" is one of my favorite words

 ---

 ## Storytelling